 Ok back to the taste test.
 My dog, Daisy, was very excited as you can see.
 My husband, on the other hand, was a bit skeptical when I told him about The Cereal School cookies and cream healthy breakfast cereal.
 He, of course, scanned the bag and verified that indeed the cereal is 1 WW point.
 Now he was more excited to give it a try – with the hope that it will taste amazing and can be added to his rotation of sweet, yet healthy, after dinner snacks.

 The verdict?
 My husband really enjoyed the cereal and asked if we could “stock up”.
 He also said that he liked the cookies and cream taste, but obviously it wasn’t like eating a sugar-laden box of Oreo’s.
 (You can’t have it all, honey!)
 This is a huge win for him and for those watching their weight and looking for a healthy breakfast or snack.

 Next up, my 9-year-old son.
-For this taste test, we decided to compare The Cereal School peanut butter cereal with my son’s favorite peanut butter cereal from Whole Foods.
+For this taste test and The Cereal School review, we decided to compare The Cereal School peanut butter cereal with my son’s favorite peanut butter cereal from Whole Foods.
 You can see how they stack up from a nutrition and ingredient standpoint side by side below.
 The Cereal School peanut butter cereal has no cane sugar, less fat, sodium and sugar, fewer calories and carbs, and a lot more protein.
 It is the clear winner!

 He didn’t love the peanut butter cereal from The Cereal School more than his go-to because he said it left a “weird” taste in his mouth.
 He did like the second flavor he tried, cinnamon bun, and would gladly eat this healthy breakfast before school.
 It’s a win!
 (And mom-approved)